Ingenium-Games/ingenium/Documentation/SQL_Architecture.md

 ## Overview

-The ig.core SQL system is a fully integrated MySQL2-based database layer that replaces the external `mysql-async` dependency.
+The ingenium SQL system is a fully integrated MySQL2-based database layer that replaces the external `mysql-async` dependency.
 It provides high-performance query execution, connection pooling, transaction support, and comprehensive performance monitoring.

 ## Architecture Components